cognitedata/cognite-python-docs/docs/source/index.rst

 `Software Development Kit <https://cognite-docs.readthedocs-hosted.com/projects/cognite-sdk-python/en/latest/>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This package provides an interface to CDP in Python which is tightly integrated with Pandas.
+This package provides an interface to CDP in Python that is tightly integrated with Pandas.
-It let's you work with all the data in the platform in a simple and efficient manner.
+It lets you work with all the data in the platform in a simple and efficient manner.

 `Model Hosting Utilities <https://cognite-docs.readthedocs-hosted.com/projects/cognite-model-hosting/en/latest/>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This library provides certain utilities for working with the Model Hosting Environment made available through the Cognite API.
-It let's you create data specs describing data in the platform and methods for downloading the specified data.
+It lets you create data specs describing data in the platform and methods for downloading the specified data.

 More information on the hosting environment can be found `here <https://doc.cognitedata.com/concepts/#cognite-model-hosting>`_.